 High Rockies Trail

-Part of the Great Trail (formerly known as the Trans Canada), the High Rockies Trail is a 80km multi-use route travelling between Goat Creek and Elk Pass.
-It was built as part of Canada’s 150th birthday celebrations in 2017.
-The High Rockies Trail runs roughly parallel to the Spray Lakes Reservoir, the Dorrien Smith highway and then Lower Kananaskis Lake.
+Built as part of Canada’s 150th birthday celebrations in 2017, the High Rockies Trail runs roughly parallel to the Spray Lakes Reservoir, the Dorrien Smith highway and then Lower Kananaskis Lake.

 Trail distance – variable